 - How do you see the Social Media Lab contributing to the project? (e.g., help with the data collection, analysis, etc).
 Please be specific.

-It is expected that a visiting scholar will spend a minimum of 1 month in Toronto during which time they will participate at research meetings and events hosted by the Lab, give 1-2 talks about their research to the Ryerson community, and produce a joint research paper resulting from the collaborative project described above.
+It is expected that the visiting scholar/professor will spend a minimum of 1 month (up to six months) in Toronto during which time they will participate in research meetings and events hosted by the Lab, give 1 talk about their research to the Ryerson community, and produce a joint research paper based on the collaborative project outlined in your application.

 Funding and other accommodation

-The Lab has two funded and two self-funded openings for the Visiting Scholar Program.
+The Lab has two funded and six self-funded openings for the Visiting Scholar Program.

-For the two funded positions, up to CAD$4,000 will be provided towards travel and lodging expenses in Toronto.
-(It is also recommended that visiting scholars secure some additional external funding to support their research and any travel expenses over CAD$4,000.)
+For the two funded positions, up to CAD$4,000 will be provided for travel and lodging related expenses in Toronto.
+(It is recommended that the visiting scholar secures some additional external funding to support their research and any travel expenses over CAD$4,000.)

-A visiting scholar will be assigned a desk in the Lab with a desktop computer, Internet access, and access to the library online resources.
+The visiting scholar will be given a desk in a shared space at the Lab with a desktop computer, along with internet and online library access.

 All international visiting scholars must obtain a visa and/or work permit.
 As requirements depend on the country of origin, please refer to http://www.cic.gc.ca/english/study/study.asp for more information.
 If selected for the Visiting Scholar Program, the University will issue a visa invitation letter.